AdobeDocs/campaign.en/help/v8/dev/extend-schema.md

 This article describes how to configure extension schemas in order to extend the conceptual data model of the Adobe Campaign database.

-For a better understanding of Campaign built-in tables and their interaction, refer to [this page](datamodel.md).
+:bulb: For a better understanding of Campaign built-in tables and their interaction, refer to [this page](datamodel.md).

 The physical and logical structure of the data carried in the application is described in XML.
 It obeys a grammar specific to Adobe Campaign, called a **schema**.